imam-hossain-wd/mongoose-aggregate-populate/README.md

 db.collection.find({ tags: { $size: 3 } });
 This query will return documents where the "tags" array field has three elements.

 The "$size" operator is useful when you want to perform queries based on the specific number of elements in an array field.
-It enables you to filter and retrieve documents based on the size of the array, providing a way to perform array-specific queries in MongoDB.
+It enables you to filter and retrieve documents based on the size of the array, providing a way to perform array-specific queries in MongoDB."# typescript-mongoose-aggregation"
+"# typescript-mongoose-aggregation"